ashukanderi/Traffic-Sign-Classifiaction/README.md

 ## Results

-Our work has 95.16% accuracy of task 1, and 97.89% accuracy of task 2 on the test set (according to my TA).
-Although we have relatively high accuracy of task 1, the accuracy of task 2 is not that high enough.
+Achived 95.16% accuracy of task 1, and 97.89% accuracy of task 2 on the test set.
+Although I have relatively high accuracy of task 1, the accuracy of task 2 is not that high enough.
 The reason is that I adopted the network structure in this paper [[content](https://www.sciencedirect.com/science/article/abs/pii/S0893608018300054?via%3Dihub), [code (Lua)](https://github.com/aarcosg/tsr-torch)], but did not have time to shrink its size to fit our dataset (Our dataset is much smaller so this will apparently cause overfitting problems).